Can LASIK treat astigmatism?

 are weighted so that the contact aligns with the axis of astigmatism.
 Toric lenses can

-3. Laser vision correction: SMILE, LASIK, and PRK each accomplish the same task.
+jostle and rotate with blinking or tears, which causes blurry vision. - Laser vision correction: SMILE, LASIK, and PRK each accomplish the same task.
 They

 reshape the cornea so it bends light to land perfectly on the retina, allowing for clear

-4. Lens-based surgery: Many patients who do not qualify for laser eye surgery opt to have
+vision. - Lens-based surgery: Many patients who do not qualify for laser eye surgery opt to have

 an artificial lens (ICL) placed inside their eye to counteract their astigmatism.
 Patients